- 1.1 Introduction

 - Incapacity Supplement (based on a Life Disablement Pension)

 (C) Aged 18 and under 21 and out of formal education for at least 2 years.
-Periods spent on FÁS/Fáilte Ireland full-time Training Courses, FÁS Job Initiative, Youth Reach or Job Assist can count towards the relevant qualifying period and may be regarded as periods out of formal education.
+Periods spent on SOLAS/FÁS full-time Training Courses or Youth Reach can count towards the relevant qualifying period and may be regarded as periods out of formal education.

-In receipt of Jobseekers Allowance, Jobseekers Benefit or One-Parent Family Payment for at least 3 months (( see note 1) 78 days of unemployment) for Second Level Option (SLO) and 9 months (( see note 1) 234 days of unemployment) for Third Level Option (TLO).
+In receipt of Jobseekers Allowance, Jobseekers Benefit or One-Parent Family Payment for at least 3 months ((see note 1) 78 days of unemployment) for Second Level Option (SLO), 9 months ((see note 1) 234 days of unemployment) for Third Level Option (TLO) and 12 months (312 days) for the Professional Masters of Education.

-Note 1: Sunday shall not be treated as a day of unemployment.
+Note 1: Sunday shall not be treated as a day of unemployment for BTEA purposes.
+Consideration should be given to include Sunday in the case of casual signers.

 1.10 Progression in education course

-The approved full-time education course must lead to a higher qualification on the National Framework of Qualifications other than that already held.
+In general, the approved full-time education course must lead to a higher qualification on the National Framework of Qualifications other than that already held.
 Existing graduates should not have an entitlement to BTEA to pursue a course at a similar qualification level as, inter alia; this can lead to displacement of persons seeking such qualifications for the first time.
-Reference should be made to the National Framework of Qualifications (see appendix 3) e.g. If a person holds a Fetac level 5 qualification, they must be progressing to a level 6 qualification.
+Reference should be made to the National Framework of Qualifications (see appendix 3) e.g. If a person holds a Fetac level 4 qualification, they must be progressing to a level 5 qualification.
 A person holding a level 7 degree can only apply for a level 8 add- on year (honours bachelor degree) in the same discipline and is not eligible for new level 8 degree course in a different discipline.

 1.11 Linking Periods